Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 # SSRouter Contract Documentation

 ## Overview
-The `SSRouter` contract, implemented in Solidity (`^0.8.2`), facilitates order creation, settlement, and liquidity management for a decentralized trading platform.
+The `SSRouter` contract, implemented in Solidity (`^0.8.2`), facilitates order creation, settlement, liquidity management, and order cancellation for a decentralized trading platform.
 It inherits functionality from `SSSettlementPartial`, which extends `SSOrderPartial` and `SSMainPartial`, integrating with external interfaces (`ISSListingTemplate`, `ISSLiquidityTemplate`, `IERC20`) for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
-The contract handles buy/sell order creation, settlement, liquidity deposits, withdrawals, fee claims, and depositor changes, with rigorous gas optimization and safety mechanisms.
+The contract handles buy/sell order creation, settlement, liquidity deposits, withdrawals, fee claims, depositor changes, and order cancellations, with rigorous gas optimization and safety mechanisms.
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained across tokens.
 The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.

 **SPDX License:** BSD-3-Clause

-**Version:** 0.0.60 (updated 2025-06-23)
+**Version:** 0.0.61 (updated 2025-06-30)

 **Inheritance Tree:** `SSRouter` → `SSSettlementPartial` → `SSOrderPartial` → `SSMainPartial`